Petroleum jelly: Finishing

 It can be used to finish and protect wood, much like a mineral oil finish.
 It is used to condition and protect smooth leather products like bicycle saddles, boots, motorcycle clothing, and used to put a shine on patent leather shoes (when applied in a thin coat and then gently buffed off).

 Lubrication

 Petroleum jelly can be used to lubricate zippers and slide rules.
 It was also recommended by Porsche in maintenance training documentation for lubrication (after cleaning) of "Weatherstrips on Doors, Hood, Tailgate, Sun Roof".
 It is used in bullet lubricant compounds.
-Petrolatum is also used as a light lubricating grease as well as an anti-seize assembling grease.

 Industrial production processes

 Petroleum jelly is a useful material when incorporated into candle wax formulas.
 It softens the overall blend, allows the candle to incorporate additional fragrance oil, and facilitates adhesion to the sidewall of the glass.
 Petroleum jelly is used to moisten nondrying modelling clay such as plasticine, as part of a mix of hydrocarbons including those with greater (paraffin wax) and lesser (mineral oil) molecular weights.
 It is used as a tack reducer additive to printing inks to reduce paper lint "picking" from uncalendered paper stocks.
 It can be used as a release agent for plaster molds and castings.
 It is used in the leather industry as a waterproofing cream.